riki137/multitron/README.md

-# Multitron
+# Multitron: High-Performance PHP Task Orchestrator

-Multitron is a **high-performance PHP task orchestrator** for parallel processing and CLI automation.
+Multitron is a **high-performance PHP task orchestrator** designed for fast parallel processing and CLI automation.
 Use it to run asynchronous or multi-process jobs with minimal effort.
-The library manages task dependencies, executes them concurrently and streams progress back to the console.
+The library manages task dependencies, executes them concurrently and streams progress back to the console, supercharging any PHP workflow that relies on concurrency.

 > **Note**: The project is still under active development and the API may change.
 It is however already used in production.

 ## Features

-- Declarative task trees with dependency management
+- Declarative task trees with dependency management for predictable workflows
-- Parallel execution with automatic CPU detection
+- Parallel execution with automatic CPU detection and optimized concurrency
-- Partitioned tasks for splitting large workloads
+- Partitioned tasks for dividing large workloads across multiple cores
-- Real-time progress output and console logging
+- Real-time progress output and console logging for full transparency
-- Shared cache for inter process communication
+- Shared cache for inter-process communication and data sharing
+- Seamless integration with Symfony Console applications
+- MIT-licensed and fully open source

 ## Installation

-Install the package via [Composer](https://getcomposer.org/):
+Install the package via [Composer](https://getcomposer.org/) to start orchestrating tasks right away:

 ```bash
 composer require riki137/multitron